chinarjoshi/acronym/README.md

 Only one person needs the `acronym` executable.
 To use global aliases, add this command to your .bashrc/.zshrc: `. $(acronym)`.
 To use project-wide aliases, all contributors can simply source the `.aliases.sh` file located in the git repository, either manually or with [autoenv](https://github.com/hyperupcall/autoenv).

-There are 4 operations (CRUD), and 3 database scopes.
+There are 3 alias database scopes:
 1. *global* defines aliases available everywhere.
 Default: `~/.aliases.sh`
 2. *project-wide* defines aliases specific to a git-tracked directory, which should be version-controlled and used by all contributors.
 Example: `~/projects/example/.aliases.sh`
 3. *local project-wide* is same as above, but is local to your machine and specified in the git ignore file.
 Example: `~/projects/example/.env`